Mariya Volkonskaya: Sergei Volkonsky's Arrest

-Sergei’s arrest was directly due to The Decembrist Revolt on December 14th, 1825.
+Sergei’s arrest was directly due to The Decembrist Revolt on December 14, 1825.
 The Decembrist uprising attempted to overthrow the Tsar government in Modern Russia and establish a constitutional monarchy.
 The sudden death of Alexander I sparked a military coup that stood thousands strong.
 The rebel forces ultimately fell to the loyalists due to a lack of coordination and the overwhelming firepower of the loyalist forces.
 Soon after the Decembrist Revolt, Volkonsky knew his time as a free man was limited.
-Sergei quickly returned to Uman in December 1825, rushing Maryia to her parent's estate in Kiev.
+Sergei quickly returned to Uman in December 1825, rushing Maryia to her parents' estate in Kiev.
 After securing her safety, Sergei returned to St. Petersburg to await his fate.

 Sergei did not reveal details of the arrest, but Mariya eventually became aware of his role in the Decembrist Revolt and followed her husband to St. Petersburg.
 Mariya’s father and brother were sworn loyalists and promptly became privy to Sergei’s involvement.
-They were both weary of letting Mariya communicate with Sergei considering he was now an enemy of the state.
-On her journey to St. Petersburg, Mariya had left her newborn son with Countess Branitskaya, her great aunt.
+They were both wary of letting Mariya communicate with Sergei considering he was now an enemy of the state.
+On her journey to St. Petersburg, Mariya had left her newborn son with Countess Branitskaya, her great-aunt.
 Mariya’s entire family was worried about the new mother's health, citing the possible adverse physical and mental effects of Sergei’s arrest on her.
 Sergei received a letter from Mariya’s mother highlighting her concern for her daughter's health.
 His new mission now was getting his wife and child reunited.
 The power was now in Mariya’s father and brother's hands as they devised a plan to reunite the mother and child.
 They ultimately agreed to let Mariya see her husband only if she decided to return to her child.

 Mariya picked up her child and waited for the decision on her husband's fate.
 She waited for months, worried about her family's future.
 She was relieved at the news that her husband's life would be spared but that he would live in exile.